In a time of every self styled guru on every conceivable topic, I am trying to come up with a title for my FIFA analysis that is accurate.

 Who are you facing?
 How do they play?

 Start here.
-If you don’t know, it doesn’t matter because the formations I will tell you about address those concerns.
+If you don’t know, it doesn’t matter because you have to at least start with the question.

 Let’s say you are playing a highly attacking Real Madrid.
 They dominate the mid and break fast with a solid defense and counter attack.
 FML right?